Accessing inaccessible information via quantum indistinguishability: Formalization of the task

 \subsection{The quantum protocol}

 We will now assume that $\cal{D}$, $\cal{A}$ and $\cal{T}$ can be treated as quantum systems that can be modelled via the usual rules of quantum mechanics.
 Therefore, we can associate a quantum state

 to the joint system comprised of $\cal{D}$, $\cal{A}$ and $\cal{T}$.
-The Hilbert space $\cal{H}_D$ associated to the device is spanned by vectors $\left\{\ket{M}, \forall M: \mathbb{R}^3 \rightarrow \mathbb{R}^3 \right\}$, whereas the Hilbert space $\cal{H}_T$ associated to $\cal{T}$ is spanned by $\left\{\ket{\vec{x},k} \equiv \ket{\vec{x}}\otimes \ket{k}, \forall \vec{x} \in \mathbb{R}^3, \forall k=0,1 \right\}$.
+The Hilbert space $\cal{H}_D$ associated to the device is spanned by vectors $\left\{\ket{M}, \forall M \in \mathbf{M} \right\}$, whereas the Hilbert space $\cal{H}_T$ associated to $\cal{T}$ is spanned by $\left\{\ket{\vec{x},k} \equiv \ket{\vec{x}}\otimes \ket{k}, \forall \vec{x} \in \mathbb{R}^3, \forall k=0,1 \right\}$.
 Vectors $\ket{M}$ are eigenstates of the observable $\hat{M}$ that corresponds to the ``measurement'' of the device in the intended classical basis, whereas $\ket{\vec{x}}$ and $\ket{k}$ are respectively eigenstates of observables $\hat{\vec{x}}$ and $\hat{k}$ corresponding to measurements of the position and internal d.o.f. of $\cal{T}$.
 The structure of the Hilbert space $\cal{H}_A$ pertaining to $\cal{A}$ remains for now unspecified.
 We now assume, in accord with Eq. \eqref{eq11}, that the interaction between $\cal{D}$, $\cal{A}$ and $\cal{T}$ is given by the following unitary evolution:

 Notice that the above corresponds to a control gate, where the device $\cal{D}$ acts as the control system, and the objects $\cal{T}$ and $\cal{A}$ act as targets.
-We stress that we are assuming that $\cal{D}$, $\cal{A}$ and $\cal{T}$ are not interacting with any further environment, i.e. that they constitute an isolated system; in the next subsection we will analyze protocols that violate this assumption.\\ Let us now specify the additional objects $\cal{A}$ to consist only of \textit{one} object localized at position $\vec{x}_A$, and possessing a binary internal d.o.f., whose value is for simplicity set to $k_A=0$.
+We stress that we are assuming that $\cal{D}$, $\cal{A}$ and $\cal{T}$ are not interacting with any further environment, i.e. that they constitute an isolated system; in the next subsection we will analyze protocols that violate this assumption.

+Let us now specify the additional objects $\cal{A}$ to consist only of \textit{one} object localized at position $\vec{x}_A$, and possessing a binary internal d.o.f., whose value is for simplicity set to $k_A=0$.
 The Hilbert space associated to $\cal{A}$ is thus isomorphic to the one associated to $\cal{T}$, and the object $\cal{A}$ is assigned state $\ket{\vec{x}_A,0}$.
-We also assume that the device $\cal{D}$ can be used to translate $\cal{A}$ through space.
-Consequently, Alice is now able to \textit{swap} the two objects by using her device, by moving $\cal{T}$ to position $\vec{x}_A$, and $\cal{A}$ to position $\vec{x}_T$.
+We also assume that the device $\cal{D}$ can be used to move $\cal{A}$ through space.
+Consequently, Alice is now able to \textit{swap} the two objects with the use of her device, by moving $\cal{T}$ to position $\vec{x}_A$, and $\cal{A}$ to position $\vec{x}_T$.
 In order to simplify the discussion, let us introduce an effective state of $\cal{D}$, which we will label with `$S$', and that is constructed in such a way that it effectively swaps the two objects upon interaction, i.e.